signalarun/nodejs-learnings/README.md

     + [https://github.com/passport/express-3.x-http-basic-example](https://github.com/passport/express-3.x-http-basic-example)
  * [connect-ensure-login](https://www.npmjs.com/package/connect-ensure-login)
       - This middleware ensures that a user is logged in.
 If a request is received that is unauthenticated, the request will be redirected to a login page.
-        The URL will  be saved in the session, so the user can be conveniently returned to the page that was originally requested.
+        The URL will  be saved in the session, so the user can be conveniently returned to the page that was originally requested.This middleware integrates seamlessly with Passport.
  * [Chance](https://www.npmjs.com/package/chance)
    - Chance is a minimalist generator of random strings, numbers, etc. to help reduce some monotony particularly while writing automated tests or anywhere else you need anything random.